bernedom/SI/README.md

 ## Derived units with special names

-All units that can be built from other units are also decayable to the respective units by inversing the mathematical operation.
+All units that can be built from other units decay to the respective units by inverting the mathematical operation.
 I.e if `Q = I * T` then `Q / I = T` and `Q / T = I`

 | Unit                 | Dimension Symbol | Unit Symbol | builable from    | implemented literals | unit typedefs                                  |
 | -------------------- | ---------------- | ----------- | ---------------- | -------------------- | ---------------------------------------------- |